ptjb/knighttour/README.md

 # knighttour
-Programme for finding a Knight's Tour on an X*Y board starting at position (xo, yo)
+Programme for finding a Knight's Tour on an X*Y board starting at position (xo, yo) (Commented)